jevontrei/cs50x-project/README.md

 - seeded shapes data has hard-coded place_id FKs; this will break - redesign it!
 - figure out env/flaskenv (environment variables)
 - add zoom to shape/place functionality
+- show all shapes and places in drawshape.html
+-

 ## Tech / resources used